Destination | Nepal |

 Our 14 days Trek is a challenging trek in the Annapurna region.

 The hiking takes place in lower land for five days (below 3500m) from Bhulbhule (845m) to Manang (3540m), and consists of walking for five to six hours per day.
-For two days, you will be hiking for 3 to 4 hrs above 3,500m - from Manang (3,540m) to Thorong Phedi (4,525m) - taking regular breaks because high altitude trek is physically demanding than lower altitude treks.
+For two days, you will be hiking for 3 to 4 hrs above 3,500m - from Manang (3,540m) to Thorong Phedi (4,525m) - taking regular breaks because high altitude trek is physically more demanding than lower altitude treks.

 However, the most challenging part of your trek takes you from Thorong Phedi to Muktinath Temple (3,760m), and we will be crossing Thorong La Pass (5,416m) - the highest elevation for this trek.

-This trek is a remote mountain journey, and the routes involve long climbs, steep descents, and straight-forward roads.
+This trek is a remote mountain journey, and the routes involve long climbs, steep descents, and straightforward roads.

 Past hiking experience would be an added advantage, but no technical experience and skills are necessary.
 Trekkers who can hike at a reasonable pace for 5 to 6 hours a day can complete this trek.

 Exercising regularly for a couple of weeks before the trip increases your stamina and allows you to enjoy the trek to its fullest.
 Having a positive attitude, self-confidence, and strong determination certainly helps.
-Trekkers with pre-existing medical conditions (such as heart, lung, and blood diseases) must disclose their health condition before booking for the trip.
+Trekkers with pre-existing medical conditions (such as heart, lung, and blood diseases) must disclose their health condition before booking the trip.

 Group trek | Private & Solo Treks